henryliuser/studio1/studio1.md

 -rewrite everything that checks for has_method(“get_hurt”) -get to choose a song that plays while u have the lead.
 	record scratch when lead changes
--free out of bounds platforms and projectiles and kill players

 **PLATFORM GENERATION - 50% of difficulty**